And it seems like kids always get milk into the most unlikely places, especially when they carry their sippy cups all over the house.

 Step 3: Launder the item.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
-If the stain is not gone let the item air dry and pretreat again with a prewash stain remover.
+If it is not gone let the item air dry and pretreat again with a prewash stain remover.
 Repeat laundering if necessary.

 Over time clothing that looks clean when it comes out of the washer and dryer can get yellow stains on it.
-This is especially likely to occur with old baby clothes that are put up, generally in a hot garage or attic waiting for the next baby to wear them.
+This is especially likely to occur with old baby clothes that are put up, generally in a hot garage or attic, waiting for the next baby to wear them.

 What happens, over time, is that these almost invisible stains caused by milk, breast milk or formula, begin to oxidize as they break down and make yellow stains.